pathwaycom/pathway/examples/projects/monitoring/README.md

 To send data to Grafana Cloud, you will need a free Grafana account.
 You can create one by visiting [Grafana Cloud](https://grafana.com/).

-Make sure Pathway is installed in version 0.11.2 or higher:
+Make sure the Pathway Live Data Framework is installed in version 0.11.2 or higher:

 ```python
 pip install -U pathway